1Password/solutions/item-management/README.md

 ### Bulk item creation from input file

 The script and example input file in [create-items-from-input](create-items-from-input) show how you can create items based on an input file list.
-This specific example script generates a password at item creation time.
+This specific example generates a password at item creation time.
 Passwords could also be passed in from the input file, if desired.

 ### Bulk selectors